Here's what happened to Microsoft's Xbox VR gaming headset

 Flirting with VR

 Rumors that Microsoft was building a gaming headset began as early as 2012, when what were supposedly internal plans leaked online.
-That was the same month the first Oculus headset prototype was shown at the E3 video game conference in Los Angeles.
+That was the same month the first Oculus headset prototype debuted at the E3 video game conference in Los Angeles.

 By 2015, Microsoft was instead touting a relationship with Facebook, which bought Oculus the year before for over $2 billion.
 Back then, Microsoft said it would offer gamers a chance to play Xbox games using the Rift headset.
 The company, in the meantime, was also increasingly focusing efforts on its well-received HoloLens mixed reality headset, which overlays computer images on the real world.